mkllnk/PerlDoctest/README.md

 ```

 Further documentation is contained in the [code][3] itself.
-This module was written by [Bryan Cardillo][4] and published under the same terms as Perl itself.
+This module was originally written by [Bryan Cardillo][4] and published under the same terms as Perl itself.

 [1]: http://docs.python.org/2/library/doctest.html
 [2]: http://perldoc.perl.org/perlpod.html